Tips and suggestions for the year ahead with SEO trends 2015

 Fundamentals won’t change

 The basic principles of SEO have been around for decades and SEO trends 2015 indicate that those foundations will still be just as important moving into the future.
 The outcome of any marketing campaign, and it is no different with SEO, is dependent on two main factors: what people and businesses are saying about you (off-page SEO) and what you are saying about yourself and the products/services you offer (on-page SEO).
-There are a lot of technical nuances involved in each of these, but the basic principle will remain unchanged and should form the foundation for any and all SEO campaigns.
+There are a lot of technical nuances involved in each of these, but the basic principle will remain unchanged and should form the foundation for any and all SEO campaigns to stay up to date with ongoing search engine algorithm updates.

 Mobile SEO becoming increasingly important